bookofproofs/bookofproofs.github.io/_sources/history/20th-century/jorgensen.md

 **Palle Jorgensen** is a Danish mathematician who worked mainly in America.
 He has published a large number of papers in both pure and applied mathematics.

 ### Mathematical Profile (Excerpt):
-* Palle's father, Soren Jorgensen, was an electrical engineer, while his mother Gyrit was a mathematics teacher.
 * Jorgensen entered Aarhus University and was awarded a B.A. in 1968, an M.S. in 1970 and a Ph.D. in Mathematics in 1973 for his thesis Infinite-dimensional representations of Lie algebras and Lie groups.
 * There were many important influences on Jorgensen during these years.
 * One was Kiyosi Ito who, although a professor at Kyoto University from 1952 until he retired in 1979, but held a position as professor at Aarhus University in the years 1966-69 while Jorgensen was a graduate student.